What is inventory management? And how to improve it?

 - Finished product: is a finished product after the manufacturing process.

-Inventory management definition is a planning method for determining when to place an order and the number of orders so that the cost of ordering and the storage costs can be optimally effective without causing production loss.
+It is a planning method for determining when to place an order and the number of orders so that the cost of ordering and the storage costs can be optimally effective without causing production loss.
+This stock management entails creating a lead on raw materials, components, and finished goods, as well as keeping and processing such items within your business.

 Plan and prepare